LeGoffMael/video_editor/README.md

 #### 1. TrimSlider

+Display the trimmer containing video thumbnails with rotation and crop parameters.

 | Param                            | Description                       |
 | -------------------------------- | --------------------------------- |
 | required VideoEditorController controller | The `controller` param is mandatory so every change in the controller settings will propagate in the trim slider view |